TIBCOSoftware/bpme-samples/how-to/README.md

-## This 'How To' sample shows using TIBCO Business Studio to create and deploy an Organization Model project, Business Object Model project and a Case Application project.
+## How to create and deploy an Organization Model, Business Object Model and a Case Application projects.

 Let's take a look at all of these projects one by one: